CybroOdoo/CybroAddons/website_hide_variants/README.rst

-Hide Variants for Odoo 16
+Disable Variants in Website for Odoo 16
 ================================================
-* Hide Variants for Odoo 16
+* Disable Variants in Website for Odoo 16

 Installation
 ============